consinhu/active-directory-installation/README.md

 <p>Server Manager will automatically start launching and we can move on to the second and third parts of this activity.
 If there is a network discovery popup, select the option that makes your server discoverable.</p>

-**Promoting Server to Domain Controller and creating an Active Directory domain**
+**Promoting Server to Domain Controller and Creating an Active Directory Domain**

 <p>Once Server Manager is finished launching (it is going to take a while because everything is a slower and more laggy on an emulated VM), navigate to the Manage tab and select Add Roles and Features.
-A wizard will pop up afterwards and we will select server roles and promote the server as a domain controller.</p>
+A wizard will pop up afterwards and we will select destination server,server roles, and role services as well as promote the server as a domain controller.</p>

 <img src="screenshot1.png">
+**_This step will load for while once a destination server is selected.
+Do NOT click the red "X" in the top right corner._**